 So maybe you let the laundry pile up now and then, and you have trouble saying no to a piece of chocolate cake, but I’d guess you are still much more disciplined than the average teenager.

-If you’ve managed to accomplish things like graduation from college, holding down a decent job, raising a kid or maintaining a home you’ve proven you certainly have the discipline to learn guitar.
-It’s just a matter of putting your mind to it, if it is something you really want to do.
+If you’ve managed to accomplish things like graduation from college, holding down a decent job, raising a kid, or maintaining a home you’ve proven you certainly have the discipline to learn guitar.
+It’s just a matter of putting your mind to it if it is something you really want to do.

 The one common theme I hear from adults who say they want to learn guitar but never do seems to boil down to not really believing they can do it.
 Look around at the things you've accomplished in the rest of your life and you’ll see that’s not true!
-If you really want learn to play guitar, you can!
+If you really want to learn to play guitar, you can!

 4. You Have More Financial Resources